kvz/depmake/README.md

 for binaries, shared libraries, etc., it will also consider the stuff insided of the `stack` folder.

-So effictively this creates a virtual environment that is activated by sourcing a bash file, and de-activated by starting a new shell session.
+So effectively this creates a virtual environment that is activated by sourcing a bash file, and de-activated by starting a new shell session.